XuPeng-SH/RFCS/matrixorigin/aoe/architecture.md

 ### Misc
 - **Log space**: A raft group can be considered as a log space

-## Write
-### DDL
-1. Equeue the incoming request
-2. Schedule the request to catalog
-3. Catalog validate the request and start a transaction Txn
-4. Prepare and save mutations to the Txn
-5. Commit the Txn to LogStore

-### DML
-1. Equeue the incoming request
-2. Validate the request
-3. Fetch the specified table mutation handle to process mutation request
-   1) Wrap a WAL entry and flush to the LogStore
-   2) Apply the mutation and make it public

-## Read
-### DDL
-1. Equeue the incoming request
-2. Schedule the request to catalog
-3. Catalog validates the request
-4. Catalog executes read options

-### DQL
-1. Equeue the incoming request
-2. Get a table data snapshot base on timestamp.
-If timestamp is missing, always get the latest snapshot
-3. Initialize table readers wrapping the snapshot for parallel loading

 ## Data storage
 ### Table
 **AOE** stores data represented as tables.
 Each table is bound to a schema consisting of numbers of column definitions.
 A table data is organized as a log-structured merge-tree (LSM tree).